sachetwasti1997/ToDoListWebsiteBackend/README.md

 ## Data Params:
 none
 ## Query Params:
-''*pagesize: The total number of items that a page shows.
+``*pagesize: The total number of items that a page shows.
 ..*currentpage: The current page number like 1, 2, 3, or 4.
 ## Success Response:
 ..*Code: 200